-- From the JMX panel, select MBean Browser.
+- From the JMX window, select MBean Browser.

-- In the Domain tree, locate the MBean that interests you.
+- In the Domain tree, search and find the MBean that interests you.

 - Select an editable attribute, one that has Yes in the Editable column, and then click View/Edit Attribute.

-- In the MBean Attribute panel that displays, you see the current value of the MBean Attribute.
+- In the MBean Attribute window that displays, you see the current value of the MBean Attribute.